A narcissist will target and attack. Do not react.

 3. You will be attacked and lied about.
 The normal response is to become emotional.
 Don’t.

-4. Remember in divorce and the narcissist that your narcissist is a pathological liar.
+4. Remember in divorce that your narcissist is a pathological liar.
 Prepare for that

 Listen carefully to the question and turn it around in your mind to a positive for you.
 Try to think before you answer.
 Silence is golden when used correctly.
 It makes you look calm.